jonvemo/nixos-config/README.md

 git clone https://github.com/jonvemo/nixos-config.git
 ```

-4. Copy the files except for `hardware-configuration.nix` to /etc/nixos/ and move the one created by NixOS to /hosts/USER/
+4. Copy the files except for `hardware-configuration.nix` to /etc/nixos/ and move the one created by NixOS to /host/USER/

-5. Modify the user in `configuration.nix`, `flake.nix`, `hosts/USER/home.nix`, `hosts/USER/default.nix` and `modules/home-manager/settings/gtk.nix`
+5. Modify the user or users and host in `flake.nix`, `host/HOST/default.nix`, `host/HOST/configuration.nix`, `home/USER/default.nix` and `common/modules/home-manager/settings/gtk.nix`

+> [!NOTE]
+> Icons Theme and Cursor are not available at the time of installing this repository, you can changeit on .icons folder.
+Changing also, if you use other icons or cursor, in the `settings/gtk/default.nix` folder and in `programs/hyprland/hyprland.nix`

 ## Preview
+> [!NOTE]
+> Preview images may be outdated
 <table>
     <tr>
         <td><img src="https://github.com/user-attachments/assets/c7b06249-0757-42e9-a68a-e0894c57e3c7" width="500" height="281"/></td>